Armando284/portfolio-2023/src/pages/blog/node-vs-go-performance.md

 layout: '../../layouts/BlogLayout.astro'
 ---

-# Node.Js vs Go Which Has Better Performance
+# Node.Js vs Go Which Has The Best Performance

-## Comparing sorting algorithms, Bubble Sort and Merge Sort, using Node.js and Go
+## Benchmarking sorting algorithms, Bubble Sort and Merge Sort, using Node.js and Go

 ![Visual Studio Code with the sorting project open, Node.js on the left, Go on the right.](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*ry9YZ2HJl-HFrfKDWILXZg.png)